The 2018 wildebeest migration never made it to Kenya. Why?

 In our view, wildebeest migration preservation is a critical test of engagement for humanity.
 If we take definitive action now we can preserve the 7th Wonder of the World for future generations.
 Establishing programs that ensure the wildebeest migration for the next century will address three important goals:

 1) Cultural continuity as the wildebeest are woven into the landscape of Maasai culture and the entire region,

-2) Biodiversity up-scaling and protection given that currently the migration route is being down-sized by fragmentation with potential loss of wildebeest herd over time, and,
+2) Biodiversity up-scaling and protection given that currently, the migration route is being down-sized by fragmentation with the potential loss of wildebeest herd over time, and,

 3) Avoidance of soil CO2 emissions to the atmosphere related to the land parcels that may otherwise be developed, but avoided as long as the wildebeest roam on the land.

 We consider every square meter of the migration route a biospheric portal that mediates soil, floral and faunal trace gas dynamics.
 Our approach is to develop an economic framework that incentivizes defragmentation and reassembly of the landscape with long-term conservation of the important wildebeest corridors.
 Arrangements around land tenure and policies for areas that contribute to fragmentation can be appropriately structured including options for payments to leaseholders in exchange for a “conservation hold” on current leases.
 While lease payments from tourism have in part sustained support for operational conservancies and families, additional revenue as envisioned will diversify economic support and enhance eco-tourism that is linked to the migration itself.